vladyslav-yavorskyi/cooperative-react-yjs/README.md

-# Cooperative React Playground App
+# CollaboraBox

-Welcome to the Cooperative React Playground App, a collaborative web application built using React, Yjs, and styled with Tailwind CSS.
+Welcome to the CollaboraBox, a collaborative web application built using React, Yjs, and styled with Tailwind CSS.

 ## Table of Contents
 - [Introduction](#introduction)